Ibrahim-boudagga/-Learn-AI-ML-with-Me-/README.md

 - **List comprehension** - Processing multiple sentences efficiently
 - **Stopwords removal** - NLTK integration with performance optimization
 - **Text tokenization** - Word and sentence tokenization with NLTK
+- **Text stemming** - Word root reduction with Porter and Lancaster stemmers
 - **Real-world scenarios** - When to use vs when not to use
 - **Best practices** - Industry standards and guidelines
 - **Performance comparison** - Efficient vs inefficient methods